How to add Events to dynamically created Controls in Excel using VBA

 Public WithEvents btEvents As MSForms.CommandButton

-Similarly, you can add all the other events (that are available) in your Class module and attach it the controls.
+Similarly, you can add other events (that are available) in your Class module and attach it the controls.

 Run the application.
 Enter a 6-digit value in the textbox and press the button.
 If you enter more than 6 digits in the box, the textbox’s Change event will show a message and will ask to enter only 6 digits.